linuxgurugamer/MissionPlanner/README.md

 	Show Summary (toggle)			Shows the mission summary Show Detail (toggle)			Shows an additional line with the criterion type and optional parameters Use KSP Skin (toggle)
+	Vessel Specific (toggle)		Shows those criteria steps which may need to be adjusted for different vessels

 	New (button)					Creates a new mission
 	Clear All (button)				Clears all the steps, but keeps the mission info